 Americorps Segal Education Award

 The Segal Education Award can be used for any of our courses that are eligible for college credit.
 These courses include WFA, WFR, EMT, W-EMT, and the Semester in Wilderness Medicine Programs.
 Though Aerie is not a Title IV school, our credits are offered through a partnership with the University of Montana.
-Our credits are processed through their School of Extended and Lifelong Learning (SELL).
+Our credits are processed through their Extended Credit Courses (SELL).

 In order to use your benefits:

 - On our website, complete the course registration form for the specific course you want to take.
-In the payment section indicate that you will be paying via your GI Benefits.
-When you submit your registration, please include your social security number/VA file number and a copy of your GI Benefits Eligibility letter.
+In the payment section indicate that you will be paying via your VA education benefits.
+When you submit your registration, please include your social security number/VA file number and a copy of your VA Education Benefits Eligibility letter.

 - Our Certifying Official will contact you to let you know that you have been successfully enrolled in the program.
 Enrollment in the VA system is digital so there are no longer any forms to fill out.